Bringing Power to Haiti

 Today, NRECA International is operating the 10MW HFO-diesel power plant located in the Caracol Industrial Park as part of the United States Agency for International Development’s (USAID) Pilot Project for Sustainable Electricity Distribution (PPSELD).
 The distribution of electric service has been extended to four additional towns – Terrier Rouge, Limonade, Trou Du Nord, and Saint Suzanne.
-After 24 months of operation, PPSELD now serves almost 9,000 users, and may expand to serve additional communities in the future.
+PPSELD now serves almost 12,000 users, and may expand to serve additional communities in the future.

 PPSELD is currently the only utility in Haiti providing reliable electric service 24 hours per day, 7 days per week.
-NRECA has staffed the PPSELD utility with Haitian managers, operational personnel, and administrative staff and has deployed a team of expatriate advisors to guide the Haitian team as it grows the utility to reach an estimated 10,000 customers in 2016.
+NRECA has staffed the PPSELD utility with Haitian managers, operational personnel, and administrative staff and has deployed a team of expatriate advisors to guide the Haitian team.

 In southwestern Haiti, NRECA International helped to establish the Cooperative Electrique de l’Arrondisement des Coteaux (CEAC), an electric cooperative providing member-owners in Coteaux, Port-a-Piment, and Roche-a-Bateau with affordable and reliable power.
 NRECA International partnered with Solar Electric Light Fund (SELF) to design and construct a solar-diesel hybrid system for the co-op, which will serve 1600 consumers.
 The project has been made possible with support from the United Nations Environmental Program (with financing from the Norwegian government), USAID, and the Inter-American Development Bank.